What To Do if Your Job Offer Is Rescinded

 And sure, you’re going to be back on the hunt for a new role.
 But your mindset matters here!
 Consider this an opportunity to revitalize the way you apply for jobs and organize your job search.

-Keep track of all your job applications and manage your job search in one place with Teal’s free Job Tracker Tool — it’s the best way to land a new role by staying super organized.
-The Job Tracker includes a convenient Google Chrome extension so you can save applications and potential roles with one click.
+Keep track of all your job applications and manage your job search in one place with Teal’s free Job Application Tracker — it’s the best way to land a new role by staying super organized.
+The Job Application Tracker includes a convenient Google Chrome extension so you can save applications and potential roles with one click.
 You’ll even be able to track your follow-ups and where each application is in the process.

 One of Chloe Belangia’s favorite quotes is: “Everything you are going through is preparing you for everything you asked for.”
 During a tough situation like having an offer rescinded, it’s going to feel bad…but you’re steering the ship here.